dawidilba/Pizza-Creator/README.md

 # Pizza Creator

-Application for creating a pizzas with your favourites ingredients
+Application for creating and ordering pizzas with your favourites ingredients